 Upon returning to the house make sure the floors have dried and the house is well ventilated before re-occupying.
 A slight odor from the spray may persist for several days especially if it is very hot, damp, or humid.
 Keep windows open and allow fresh air to circulate just as you would in a room that had been freshly painted.

 Basements: Arrange items in the basement so that you have as much exposed basement floor as is possible.
-It may be necessary to use a room fogger if there is a lot of clutter or personal possessions in the basement.
+It may be necessary to use a room fogger if there is a lot of clutter or personal possessions

 Garages: If the garage is attached, plan to treat the garage floor just as any other room.